Why It Works

 There are a lot of rules people say you need to follow to make polenta, like using a wooden spoon, stirring in only one direction, adding the polenta to boiling water, and stirring constantly.
 And yet, of all the things worth knowing about how to cook great polenta, those might be some of the least important (and, frankly, partially incorrect) lessons.

 Forget those.
-What's really important is using the right ratio of liquid to cornmeal and cooking the polenta long enough for the cornmeal to properly hydrate.
+What's really important is using the right ratio of liquid to cornmeal and allowing the cornmeal to properly hydrate.

 What Is Polenta, Anyway?

 Polenta, in short, is a cornmeal porridge that's a common dish in Northern Italy.
 Long before corn was brought from the Americas to Europe, polenta was already a staple food—it just wasn't made from corn, obviously.
-The name originally comes from the Latin word for "pearled grain" (like barley), and the dish, a gruel that could be made with all sorts of grains and legumes, dates to Roman times.
+The name originally comes from the Latin word for "pearled grain" (like barley), and the dish, a gruel that could be made with all sorts of grains and legumes, predates the Roman Empire.

 That's the first thing that's helpful to know: Polenta doesn't have to be made with a product that says "polenta" on the package.
 There's nothing wrong with using a product designed exclusively for polenta, but you can just as easily use any medium- or coarse-ground cornmeal.